-The hospitals have achieved Quality Network for Eating Disorders (QED) accreditation, which places them at the forefront of eating disorder service delivery in the UK.
+The hospitals have achieved QED accreditation, which places them at the forefront of eating disorder service delivery in the UK.

-The Quality Network for Eating Disorders works with hospitals to assure and improve the quality of services treating people with eating disorders, and their carers.
+The QED works with hospitals to assure and improve the quality of services treating people with eating disorders, and their carers.
 Through a comprehensive process of review, it identifies and acknowledges high standards of organisation and service user care and support.
 It is an initiative of the College Centre for Quality Improvement, which encompasses eating disorder standards for child and adult services, both inpatient and community-based.

 Accreditation assures staff, service users and carers, commissioners and regulators of the quality of the service being provided.
 NHS England requires achievement of these standards to enable services to deliver public sector contracts.